cdtpinto/cdtpinto.github.io/pages/readabilitychecker.md

 * For the full implementation details of this metric, click [here](https://cdtpinto.github.io/pages/bw).

-######\* The implementation of this metric doesn't use a grammar in order to parse the code.
+#####\* The implementation of this metric doesn't use a grammar in order to parse the code.
 This way, the Java version is not significant for this case.
-Any Java feature will be accepted regardless of the version it was introduced, thus being able to analyze any Java version.
+Any Java feature will be accepted regardless of the version it was introduced, thus being able to "unofficially" analyze any Java version.